BUSN: Business (Undergraduate)

 BUSN 3020 Business & Sustainability (3-4 Credits)

 This course introduces students to the major environmental challenges facing humanity in the coming decades and the implications for the business sector.
 The course is not aimed exclusively at business students, and students from other areas of study will have the chance to add value by contributing other perspectives.
 Students will study real world successful enterprises that have profited by incorporating sustainability into their business model.
+This course is offered for our International Education program students.

 Attributes: Liberal